Plavit/FashionEncoder/docs/UserDocumentation.md

 ### Conda installation:
 1. Install conda using [this installation guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
 2. Run `conda env create --file environment.yml` in the project root to create our environment
-3. Activate the environment using `conda activate outfit-recommendation`
+3. When using this project, activate the environment using `conda activate outfit-recommendation`.
+Then you can run the commands that are described below

 ### Requirements:
 In case, you can't use conda, you will need to install these dependencies: